vanelnw/TDD-project/README.md

 # 📖 [TDD project] <a name="about-project"></a>

+> In this project we will implement a class with some methods, but we will do it by doing test-driven development (TDD).
+The idea is to write tests first and then the code.
+This will be verified in our commits history, so it is important to use the proper sequence.

 ## 🛠 Built With <a name="built-with"></a>

 - [x] Ruby👌
 - [x] OOP ruby
 - [x] Rspec test

 ### Tech Stack <a name="tech-stack"></a>